Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

 Another key aspect to remember when writing resumes with no experience is how to structure.
-As opposed to listing the job experience first, consider starting with a qualifications summary or a skills section.
-This will allow you to present your transferable skills as well as achievements straight away.
-Also, make sure you follow a neat and simple style and consider using bullet points to improve your resume’s visual attractive.
+When you write your resume, instead of listing work prior to your experience, try starting by completing a qualifications overview or a skills section.
+This allows you to draw attention to your transferable talents as well as achievements straight away.
+Also, make sure you make use of a clear and easy-to-read style and consider using bullet points to enhance your resume’s visual appealing.

 Name and contact details